gormster/Signals/README.md

          [1]                    [2]                    [3]
 ```

-1. Consumer calls down provider chain; each provider creates a signal to return its data, then adds the signal from the next link as a source.
+1. The consumer calls down the provider chain; each provider creates a signal to return its data, then adds the signal from the next link as a source.
 The provider does not need to retain a reference to either signal.
 2. The consumer reads the data off the signals.
 3. Once the consumer is done with the signal, all the signals are released without any intervention from the consumer or the providers.